 Though New Mexico has default rules on the books that address some of the potential challenges that might arise between LLC members, the LLC operating agreement has the potential to override such presumptions.

-In most states, forming an LLC doesn’t require a business license, but you’ll need to follow New Mexico state procedures, as you may need local, state, or federal permits depending on your type of business.
+In New Mexico, forming an LLC doesn’t require a business license, but you’ll need to follow New Mexico state procedures, as you may need local, state, or federal permits depending on your type of business.
 Fees for these vary, but most costs are minimal.

 This is not a step to be taken lightly, as failing to comply with legal requirements can result in hefty penalties.
 If you feel overwhelmed by this step or don’t know how to begin, it might be a good idea to hire a professional to help you check all the legal boxes.